neyer/respect/README.md

 Define a respect matrix as follows: Entry `M[i,j]` is a real number in `[-1,1]` representing how much Person `i` respects Person `j`.

-For example, we can interpret the identity matrix as a respect matrix: The interpretation is that everyone is respects themselves absolutley, and has no opinion of everyone else.
+For example, we can interpret the identity matrix as a respect matrix: The interpretation is that everyone respects themselves absolutley, and has no opinion of everyone else.

 The 'respect matrix' is like a social game that lets people know who we might enjoy interacting with.
 Each Person `i` can add whatever value they want, to entry `i,j` specifying how much they respect Person `j`.
 1 means total respect , -1 means absolute disrespect.